MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

 >[!NOTE]
 >
 > - To switch the protection back to the primary server, do the same steps as above.
->
-> -You can also switch protection to the secondary DPM server by using the  [Start –DPMSwitchProtection](https://docs.microsoft.com/powershell/module/dataprotectionmanager/start-dpmswitchprotection?view=systemcenter-ps-2019
+> - You can also switch protection to the secondary DPM server by using the  [Start –DPMSwitchProtection](https://docs.microsoft.com/powershell/module/dataprotectionmanager/start-dpmswitchprotection?view=systemcenter-ps-2019
 ) PowerShell cmdlet.

 **Recover a primary DPM server**